ColumPaget/sommelier/README.md

 SYNOPSIS
 =========

 Sommelier is an installer program that downloads and installs packages/programs that run under an emulator.
-As the name implies, the current target emulator is wine, though sommelier can also install some dosbox applications, and since version 4.0 some doom wads, scummvm games and gog.com applications.
+As the name implies, the current target emulator is wine, though sommelier can also install some dosbox applications, a few linux native applications since version 4.7, and since version 4.0 some doom wads, scummvm games and gog.com games.
 Sommelier downloads an application and any dependancies (MFC, VB6) that it may have.
 Downloads are checked against an expected sha256 sum.
 Each application is installed in it's own directory-structure (AKA 'wine-bottle') under ~/.sommelier.
 Sommelier creates a .desktop file for each application in ~/.local/share/applications.
 If needed, registry entries are changed within the wine-bottle (e.g. some applications may need to be run in virtual-desktop mode, or may need to disallow window managing by the system window-manager.
 The wine-bottle approach allows registry changes to be made independantly for each application).
 The .desktop file is used to run the application by the 'sommelier run' command.

-Sommelier can install some gog.com games, that either run under wine, native linux or scummvm.
+Sommelier can install some gog.com games, that either run under wine, dosbox, native linux or scummvm.
 If a game is in the list it means I've had it install and run successfully.
 For some reason I find fewer native games work for me than emulated games under wine.
 Unfortuantely you currently have to download all the files for a gog game with your browser and then install them with './sommelier install <game name> -url <path to installer>'.

 LICENSE